Friction Materials

 Burnish

-Process of wearing in brakes so that the contact between the friction material and the rotor or drum becomes stable.
+The process of bedding in brakes to ensure stable and consistent contact between the friction material and the rotor or drum, optimizing braking performance.

 Caliper